 4.2.
 Redrawing Great Britain’s Urban Boundaries

 The mobility network of Twitter user spatial interaction was constructed by nodes representing 10 km by 10 km fishnet cells, where 10 km is the distinct geographic distance for separating two main groups of Twitter users in terms of the spatial coverage (i.e., radius of gyration) in Great Britain (see Fig. 3 - c).
-The cells of the fishnet act as proxies to represent individuals’ spatial coverage areas to focus more on the inter-connectivity among cells and identify strongly connected cell clusters.
-It provides an adequate resolution for a country wide investigation (Ratti et al. 2010).
+The fishnet cells act as proxies to represent individuals’ spatial coverage areas to focus more on the inter-connectivity among cells and identify strongly connected cell clusters.
+It provides an adequate resolution for a country-wide investigation (Ratti et al. 2010).
 The edges of this network were derived from the number of directed Twitter user displacements between each pair of cells.
-We used this connectivity network as a proxy to partition the space associated with its nodes.
-Coherent geographic regions were identified as individual fishnet cells showing more internal user movement compared to user movements across the cell boundaries to neighboring cells.
-To help readers who are not familiar with the geographic context in Great Britain better interpret the derived boundaries, two additional layers (i.e., locations of airport fields and population-wighted-centroids of workplace zones in the Great Britain) are added in the background of the figures.
+Coherent geographic regions were identified as individual fishnet cells showing more internal user movements compared to user movements across the cell boundaries to neighboring cells.
+To help readers who are not familiar with the geographic context in Great Britain better interpret the derived boundaries, two additional layers (i.e., locations of airport fields and population-weighted-centroids of workplace zones in Great Britain) are added in the background of the figures.
 Fig. 4 presents the delineated urban boundaries based on Twitter user displacement distance less than 4 km, greater than 4 km, greater than 10 km, and using all available displacements together compared to the administrative boundaries of Great Britain.
 One clear observation in both the coarse and fine delineations is that most of the geographic divisions are centered around big urban cores with relatively high populations.
 These results are expected given that most of the tweets originate in urban centers.
 However, what is remarkable is the performance of this approach in dividing the remaining space between cities.
 We found that restricting the trip distance results in different delineations of the catchment area around these centers.
 For example, one could explain these effects as a manifestation of the underlying gravity law (Simini et al. 2012) and the distance decay effect on attracting movers (González et al. 2008).
 Remarkably, our approach performed well in terms of dividing the entire space with minimum gaps.
 Empty cells were found in regions where no, or few, Twitter users had visited (e.g. forests, agriculture) especially when restricting the analysis to short distance Twitter user displacements.

 Figure 4.
 The community structure from collective Twitter user displacements reveals non-administrative anthropographic urban boundaries (a) all displacements with L(M) = 7.8. (b) displacements longer than 10 km (L(M) = 8.5), red symbols are the locations of airport fields in Great Britain (c) displacements shorter than 4 km (L(M) = 4.5) (d) and displacements longer than 4 km (L(M) = 8.1).
 The partition of space was done using a 10 km fishnet for the directed displacements from and to each cell.
 Each color represents a unique community with more Twitter user displacements among the cells compared to others.
 Major cities (urban audit functional areas) and NUTS are displayed as labels.